Road usage charging scheme: will it be implemented in the US?

 Several states are already leading the way in the implementation of road usage charging pilots in the US.
 In the western United States, member states of the organisation RUC West have been exploring the implementation of such schemes for several years, and recently, Utah and Oregon went live with their programs, though they are currently optional.

-Pilots have also occurred in Hawaii, California, and Washington State among others; the Wyoming State Legislature is currently considering House Bill 37, which would introduce the legal framework through which to impose a road usage charging program.
+Pilots have also occurred in Hawaii, California, and Washington State among others; the Wyoming State Legislature is currently considering House Bill 37, which would introduce the legal framework through which to impose a road usage charging scheme.

 On the east coast, the Eastern Transportation Coalition (formerly the I-95 Corridor Coalition ), which launched its first RUC pilot for passenger cars in 2018, has also launched a national heavy-duty truck pilot program to assess the implication of a mileage-based user fee on the commercial transportation industry.